-In the literature on e-learning system success, supportive issues in the e-learning system such as ethics and policies that outline rules, regulations, guidelines and prohibitions communicate to within the e-learning system, assignments' plagiarism rules, data protection, and other legal and copyright issues of the uploaded materials in the elearning system, in addition to the popularity and policy followed by the organization, all these issues influence the learners significantly (Khan, 2005).
+In the literature on e-learning system success, supportive issues in the e-learning system such as ethics and policies that outline rules, regulations, guidelines and prohibitions to communicate within the e-learning system, plagiarism rules. assignments' data protection, and other legal and copyright issues of the uploaded materials in the elearning system, in addition to the popularity and policy followed by the organization, all these issues influence the learners significantly (Khan, 2005).
 For example, in the empirical study conducted by Ozkan and Koseler (2009), the use of the LMS at Brunel University has increased significantly due to the encouragement students and academics received from the university to use the LMS in their modules.
 The researchers stated "the use of U-Link has increased significantly during the last three years.
 This is mainly because of the increasing popularity of elearning portals."
 The researchers studied the relationship between supportive system issues and satisfaction and found it significant.
-On the other hand, the organizational promotion of the e-learning system significantly and positively affected employees' satisfaction the study conducted in bv Navimipour and Zareie (2015).
-As stated by (Al-Fraihat et al, 2020), the popularity of the elearning system, and the policy followed by the organization to promote their e-learning system, important play an role in increasing the usage of the by system academics and learners.
+On the other hand. the organizational promotion of the e-learning system significantly and positively affected employees' satisfaction study conducted by Navimipour and Zareie (2015).
+As stated by (Al-Fraihat et al, 2020), the popularity of the elearning system, and the policy followed by the organization to promote their e-learning system, play an important role increasing the usage of the system bv academics and learners.
 Therefore, researchers propose the following hypothesis: